Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Luxury travelers might find value in hotel club lounges, which usually feature breakfast, evening cocktails, and exclusive services.

-A useful tip for budget travelers: Make use of convenience stores for breakfast and late-night snacks.
+A useful tip for frugal travelers: Make use of convenience stores for breakfast and late-night snacks.
 They hold a surprising variety of fresh, affordable, and good quality food.

 For a mid-range budget, consider booking hotels with an included breakfast to save on morning cost of meals.

-Prices are estimates and may vary based on specific choices and market fluctuations.
+Prices are estimates and could be different based on specific choices and market fluctuations.

 ¥230 - ¥370 per ride; One-Day Pass ¥800; Two-Day Pass ¥1,400.